onehundredfeet/hmecs/README.md

 }
 ```

-2. You will need to add a call to initialize a variety of late binding mechanism.
+2. You will need to add a call to initialize a variety of late binding mechanisms.

 ```haxe
 import your.MainClass;